unm-art/WMS-Labeling/README.md

 Copy `scripts/laser.config.sample.php` to any `scripts/{name}.config.php` (Default: `laser.config.php`).
 Edit desired margins/spacing and settings for your label printer stock. **Note:** If you add label style files aside from `laser.config.php`, you will need to add extra radio inputs in `inc/fetch_labels.php`.
 Search for ```<div class="print-area">``` and add to the inputs below it.

+## Upgrading
+If you are upgrading from a version earlier than 3.0 please contact OCLC Developer Network to ensure a default user associated with the WSKey you are using for this application.

 ## Setup